Skip to main content

 "More than thirty religions and religious cults were represented on the faculty of this temple of religious philosophy.
 These teachers were chosen, supported, and fully accredited by their respective religious groups.
 At this time there were about seventy-five teachers on the faculty, and they lived in cottages each accommodating about a dozen persons.
 Every new moon these groups were changed by the casting of lots.
 Intolerance, a contentious spirit, or any other disposition to interfere with the smooth running of the community would bring about the prompt and summary dismissal of the offending teacher.
 He would be unceremoniously dismissed, and his alternate in waiting would be immediately installed in his place."
 (134:3.6)

-Twenty-four lectures.
-Twelve evening Q and A sessions.
+Jesus stopped there on the way out, joined the discussions a few times, and made an impression.
+Before he left, Cymboyton arranged for him to return and deliver a full course, twenty-four lectures on "The Brotherhood of Men" together with twelve evening sessions of questions, discussions, and debates (134:3.4).
 Two weeks.
 No Roman authorities watching.
 No Sanhedrin politics.
 No apostles to manage.
 No crowds clamoring for healing.
 Just a quiet hall on an island in a lake, and a teacher who already knew exactly who he was and was about to enter the final phase of his life.

 "In accordance with this arrangement, Jesus stopped off on the return trip and delivered these lectures.
 This was the most systematic and formal of all the Master's teaching on Urantia.
 Never before or after did he say so much on one subject as was contained in these lectures and discussions on the brotherhood of men.
 In reality these lectures were on the 'Kingdom of God' and the 'Kingdoms of Men.'"
 (134:3.5)

 The most systematic and formal of all the Master's teaching on Urantia.
 Never before or after did he say so much on one subject.
-That sentence alone should have made Paper 134 the most studied passage in the revelation.
+That single sentence should have made Paper 134 the most studied passage in the revelation.
 Instead, most readers skim past it on their way to the baptism in Paper 136.
+This article is an invitation to slow down and look at what survives.

 II.
 Why Urmia, of All Places

+The Urmia setting is not incidental.
+It is exactly the kind of place where the brotherhood teaching would land hardest.
 In the first century, Urmia sat at a hinge between civilizations.
-Persian Zoroastrianism, with its high ethical monotheism, had its roots there.
+Persian Zoroastrianism, with its high ethical monotheism, had roots there.
 The old Mithraic mysteries were native to the region.
 Buddhist monks came west on the same caravan routes Jesus rode east.
 Greek philosophy traveled through with the Hellenistic afterglow of Alexander's conquests.
-Jewish merchant communities ran whole districts of Babylonian and Persian cities.
-And the Indian subcontinent sent teachers up through Parthia.
+Jewish merchant communities ran whole districts of Babylonian and Persian cities, and the Indian subcontinent sent teachers up through Parthia.
+If you wanted a single room in which to test whether the brotherhood of men was an abstraction or a fact, you could not have built a better one.

 III.
 What Survives Verbatim